What does it mean for covered entities already desperate for diminishing 340B savings and revenue?

 You expressly acknowledge and agree that the Participating Pharmaceutical Manufacturers are third party beneficiaries of these Terms and have the full rights to enforce these Terms as if any one of them was a signatory hereto.

 You specifically authorize our use of subcontractors and our right to delegate any of the rights or obligations hereunder.

 Second Sight may revise these Terms from time to time by posting such revised Terms on this website, or otherwise notifying you in advance of making effective such revisions to the Terms.
 Such revised Terms shall be effective to you upon the effective date provided in the posting or other notice, unless otherwise explicitly stated by Second Sight.
 It is your responsibility to be aware of any such revised terms by checking and reading these Terms from time to time and your notices.

 The good news about 340B ESP, for covered entities

 Despite the well-founded outrage over 340B ESP, not to mention manufacturer restrictions on legitimate 340B pricing, ProxsysRx continues to generate significant savings and revenues for the health systems we serve.
 Savings and revenue which, for many of those health systems, literally means the difference between solvency and closure.

 One of the health systems ProxsysRx serves employs three experienced and well-trained full-time professionals — who monitor their systems’ contract pharmacies’ 340B claims, and 340B claims data, on a full-time basis.
 And yet, during the first six weeks ProxsysRx supported their efforts, we provided matching justification for, and generated $187,000 worth of, 340B savings that they’d overlooked.

-Altogether, our efforts have generated tens of millions in 340B savings and revenue for the hospitals we serve.
+Altogether, our efforts have generated more than $435M in 340B savings and revenue for the hospitals we serve.